paladin-t/my_basic/README.md

 ### Use standalone interpreter binary

 This repository contains precompiled binaries for [Windows](output/my_basic.exe) and [OS X](output/my_basic_mac), it's efficient to download it and have a first impressive playground.
-Or you could make a build as follow.
+Or you could make a build as follow:

 * Open the Visual Studio solution `my_basic.sln` on Windows to build an executable
 * Open the Xcode solution `my_basic_mac.xcodeproj` on OS X to build an OS X executable
 * If you are not using VS or Xcode, use the `makefile` with a "make" toolchain to build an interpreter binary according to your own platform

-To compile an interpreter binary for your own platform manually, please follow the steps.
+To compile an interpreter binary for your own platform manually, please follow the steps:

 1. Retrieve at least `core` and `shell` folders for minimum build
 2. Setup your compile toolchain configuration
 3. Use your compiler to compile `core/my_basic.c` and `shell/main.c`, including `core/my_basic.h` is required for both source files, then link up your own executable

-The standalone interpreter supports three modes.
+The standalone interpreter supports three modes:

 * Execute the binary directly without arguments to enter MY-BASIC interactive mode
 * Pass a file path to the binary to load and run that script file